kmlawson/history-of-history-in-east-asia/seminars.md

 5. Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture*.
 Ch 4 The Beginning of the End The Fall of the Han and the Opening of Three Kingdoms [Ebook](http://library.st-andrews.ac.uk/record=b3114444~S5)
 6. Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture*.
 Ch 9 From Three Kingdoms the Novel to Three Kingdoms the Television Series [Ebook](http://library.st-andrews.ac.uk/record=b3114444~S5)
 7. Besio, Kimberly Ann, and Constantine Tung, eds. *Three Kingdoms and Chinese Culture*.
 Ch 10 The Reception and the Place of Three Kingdoms in South Korea  [Ebook](http://library.st-andrews.ac.uk/record=b3114444~S5)
-8. Denecke, Wiebke et al *The Oxford Handbook of Classical Chinese Literature* Ch 17 Elite versus Popular Literature + Ch 18 Narrative Genres [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2495377)
+8. Denecke, Wiebke et al *The Oxford Handbook of Classical Chinese Literature* Ch 17 Elite versus Popular Literature + Ch 18 Narrative Genres [Ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2495377)
 9. McLaren, Anne E. ‘Challenging Official History in the Song and Yuan Dynasties: The Record of the Three Kingdoms’.
 In *Knowledge and Text Production in an Age of Print: China, 900-1400*, edited by Lucille Chia and Hilde de Weerdt.
 BRILL, 2011.
 [Ebook](http://library.st-andrews.ac.uk/record=b3252739~S5)
 10. Brownlee, John S. *Political Thought in Japanese Historical Writing: From Kojiki (712) to Tokushi Yoron (1712)*.
 Waterloo, Ont., Canada: Wilfrid Laurier University Press, 1991.
 Ch 6 War Tales (see Files)